A List of Gluten Free Foods to Help You Shop for the Gluten Free Diet

 The U.S.D.A. regulates meats, poultry and eggs.
 The label is required to state if any nutritional substance is added.
 So actual grain or flour would be listed.
 Barley can sometimes be hidden under natural flavors on a label if it is a small enough amount.
 Other than deli meats and sausage, you are most likely to encounter any additives in raw meats in an injected broth.

 In the case of Turkeys there may also be a gravy packet that contains some form of wheat flour.
-These can be removed before cooking, but my own turkey this year had a ruptured gravy packet that contained wheat flour.
+These can be removed before cooking, but my own turkey last year had a ruptured gravy packet that contained wheat flour.
 So there is still some risk.
 The safest option is to buy a natural turkey that is not pre-basted or injected.
 They are more expensive though.
-Some companies have begun to label their frozen turkeys status.
+Some companies have begun to label their frozen turkey's status.

 Hams can have ingredients in the glaze, and spiral hams are most often the ones that contain an unacceptable ingredient.
 Hams are already cooked, and therefore not under U.S.D.A regulation.
 Do your research before buying, or call the company to be sure.
 Hidden barley malt or malt vinegar might be in the glaze.
 Perhaps brown rice syrup also.
 These labels fall under the FALCPA rules.